rooseve/msg-rpc/README.md

 Client:

-- send out a message to the server
+- Send a message to the server

 		sendMessage(data);

-- Listen for a message came from the server
+- Listen for messages came from the server

 		onMessage(function(data){
 			//handle the data